 - Traumatic Brain Injuries

-In diagnosing and managing patient problems, Dr. Marchman prescribes treatments to maximize functional outcomes and works closely with physical therapists, occupational therapists, speech pathologists, rehabilitation nurses and referring physicians.
+In diagnosing and managing patient problems, our physicians prescribe treatments to maximize functional outcomes and work closely with physical therapists, occupational therapists, speech pathologists, rehabilitation nurses and referring physicians.

 Longstreet Clinic Physical Medicine & Rehabilitation utilizes a variety of diagnostic tools such as X-rays, CT scans and MRIs.
-Dr. Marchman also is trained in electrodiagnostic procedures including electromyography (EMG) and nerve conduction studies.
+Dr. Marchman and Dr. Okyere also is trained in electrodiagnostic procedures including electromyography (EMG) and nerve conduction studies.

 What is Physiatry?